HMS Delhi (D47): Anti-aircraft involvement

 The British HACS and FKS anti-aircraft fire control systems were less than satisfactory in service during World War II.
 While Delhi was in refit the British asked that the U.S. Navy's MK 37 Gun Fire Control System be installed as a test bed along with the 5-inch/38 calibre guns.
-The results were most impressive to the service and a request was issued for 42 of the systems to be sent to the Royal Navy for installations on their ships.
+The results were most impressive to the service and a request was issued for 42 of the systems to be sent to the Royal Navy for installation on their ships.
 They would see service in HMS Vanguard, aircraft carriers, and the Battle-class destroyers.
 The resulting installations were carried out and a further 40 units were asked for.
 The war ended before the second order could be filled.
 Delhi's contribution in this area was thus substantial.

 Disposal

 Delhi returned to Britain and was laid up after the war.
 She was assessed as uneconomic to fully repair as an aged design in a rapidly downsizing Royal Navy, and was instead sold on 22 January 1948 to be broken up.
 She arrived at the yards of Cashmore, of Newport, Wales in April 1948 to be scrapped.